What is a smart meter?

 What is changing?

-From 1 December 2017, new rules for electricity meters will take effect in the Australian Capital Territory, New South Wales, Queensland, South Australia and Tasmania.
+New rules for electricity meters are now in effect for the Australian Capital Territory, New South Wales, Queensland, South Australia and Tasmania.

-Under the new rules, your electricity retailer is responsible for your electricity meter.
+Under these rules, your electricity retailer is responsible for your electricity meter.

 Your retailer will provide you with a smart meter when you need a new meter, for example if your existing meter fails or is at the end of its useful life, or if you are building a new home.